Perturbative renormalization of the Ginzburg-Landau model revisited: The two--point correlation function

 Our aim is to compare the perturbative rescaling of $X({\bf k})$ with the exact one~(\ref{eq:rescal}) at $k \to 0$, taking into account the expected asymptotic form of $X({\bf k})$ on the critical surface.
 Namely, for the initial Hamiltonian we have

 where the argument $H_0$ means the initial Hamiltonian, $\omega_i$ are those correction--to--scaling exponents, which tend to zero at $\varepsilon \to 0$, whereas $\hat \omega_i$ are those ones, which tend to positive constants in this limit.
+The form~(\ref{eq:Xsc0}) is consistent with the usual assumption that the correlation function can be expanded in powers of $k$ at $d<4$ for large renormalization scales $s \to \infty$.
+According to~(\ref{eq:rescal}), it is true for the bare Hamiltonian at $k \to 0$.
 Eq.~(\ref{eq:rescal}) then yields

 where $R_{s^m} H_0$ denotes the renormalized Hamiltonian after $m$ RG transformations $R_s$.
 The well known result of the $\varepsilon$--expansion states that the leading correction--to--scaling exponent is